minprog/programming-2/30 Problem Sets/50 Python/50 Programs.md

 ambiguous, it is up to you to make a reasonable decision about how your program/model will behave, and document that decision in your code.

-# Part I: The Rectangular Room and Robot classes
+## Part I: The Rectangular Room and Robot classes

 You will need to design two classes to keep track of which parts of the room have been cleaned as well as the position and direction of each robot.

-In robots.py, we’ve provided skeletons for the following two classes, which you will fill in in Problem #1:
+In `robots.py`, we've provided skeletons for the following two classes, which you will fill in in Problem #1:

 * *RectangularRoom*: Represents the space to be cleaned and keeps track of which tiles have been cleaned.
 * *Robot*: Stores the position and heading of a robot.

-We’ve also provided a complete implementation of the following class:
+We've also provided a complete implementation of the following class:

 * *Position*: Stores the x- and y-coordinates of a robot in a room.